Accesibble Frugality: Barcelona Trastos Map and Data

 This makes it impossible annoyingly difficult to have a simple map with exact locations and dates in order to plan for any trash rummaging expedition.

-And although some maps exist for specific districts, a single image containing all of the information remains elusive.
+And although some maps exist for specific districts, a single image containing all of the information for the whole of Barcelona remains elusive.

 A picture is worth a thousand words